 My current research is in the area of energy policy and integrated energy resource planning for the power sector, comprehensive energy policy and the energy and national security implications of nuclear power.
 In particular, I focus on comprehensive energy policy that accounts for the realities of a world undergoing unprecedented economic growth and development and that gives full consideration of the value of nuclear power in meeting these economic objectives under the constraints of carbon reductions.
-To that end, I’m currently leading the development of an Energy Systems, Security and Policy Initiative (ESSPI) at UGA in collaboration with UGA’s Center for International Trade and Security in the School of Public and International Affairs.
+To that end, I’m currently leading the development of an Energy Security Initiative (ESI) at UGA in collaboration with UGA’s Center for International Trade and Security in the School of Public and International Affairs.
 I also have a strong interest in the deployment of energy technologies in developing economies and regions stricken by energy poverty.
 A link to my publications is here, and a link to my CV is here.

 As such, this blog is primarily about energy, environmental issues and policy that accounts for the broader international context.
 In its various forms energy has become a political chip in what seems like a high-stakes poker game between environmental activists, politicians, industrialists, and quite a few others.
 As bystanders, the general public is often left to wonder what cards are being held by each, how high the stakes actually are, and how they can see through the smoke that often fills the room.
 My intent is to discuss the issues and make some sense out of a debate that is noisy, confusing and polarized—oftentimes, intentionally so.
 In general, I’ll try to present energy issues in a format that’s understandable and beyond political and academic abstractions that often serve only to indoctrinate the public in a worldview that is both narrow and biased.
 The intended audience is the general public and any students or young folks who have an interest in the energy field.